-Kathmandu is a dusty, polluted, frenetic town-village .First look -and its just a mess of hodge-podge roads awash with India's discarded ,decrepit,diesel spewing Tata Sumos , Boleros and Maruti 800s .Bisected by a terribly polluted Bagmati river ,it has humongous power cuts.Its otherwise stunning location - as the base of a vast bowl surrounded on all sides by snow peaked mountains,can be seldom appreciated as dust haze obscures everything.In Maurice Herzog's 1950's,it was car-less and tree dense.Not any more.
+Kathmandu is a dusty, polluted, frenetic town-village .First look -and its just a mess of hodge-podge roads awash with India's discarded ,decrepit,diesel spewing Tata Sumos , Boleros and Maruti 800s .Bisected by a terribly polluted Bagmati river ,it has humongous power cuts.Its otherwise stunning location - as the base of a vast bowl surrounded on all sides by snow peaked mountains,can be seldom appreciated as the dust haze obscures everything.In Maurice Herzog's 1950's,it was car-less and tree dense.Not any more.

 All the pollution now gets trapped at the cooler valley bottom, making it a bad place for those with eye, nose, chest problems.

-Yet,there will be a point when,after the rains,a rainbow will hang from one distant snow peak to the other and the western peaks will be awash with streaks of melting gold - peach-orange-crimson-marmalade .And you would understand why it is so intensely romanced in song and word.Like this Cat Stevens song :
+Yet,there is a point when,after the rains,a rainbow hangs from one distant snow peak to the other and the western peaks are awash with streaks of melting gold .
+A peach-orange-crimson-marmalade .And you understand why Kathmandu is so intensely romanced in song and word.Like this Cat Stevens song :

 And yes ! women dominate the public spaces here - running tea shops, selling incredibly fresh vegetables and fruits grown in their backyards, doing crafts ,gossiping , tending kids and livestock , smiling , offering water to strangers ,helping them out with directions and teaching them how to make the Nepalese sweet Lakhamari in their sweet shops !
 Never felt unsafe here, nor was ever hustled .
 People may come and offer to be your guides but if you refuse they smile and say bye -unimaginable in Agra or Jaipur!